magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 ### How to install and use QPT for Adobe Commerce on cloud infrastructure

-Please refer to [ Cloud for Adobe Commerce > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation for details on how to install and use QPT for applying and reverting patches on Adobe Commerce cloud infrastructure.
+Please refer to [ Cloud for Adobe Commerce > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation for details on how to install and use QPT for applying and reverting patches on Adobe Commerce on cloud infrastructure.

 ## Related reading